senay-dev/SP_indv_prototype/README.md

-# Storing a Profile Photo in S3; Storing link in RDS
+# Storing a Profile Photo in S3; Storing photo's S3 URL in RDS

 ## Upload image to S3 on Android Studio